-The Gorges du Pont du Diable is located on the River Dranse, offer a great example of erosion in the limestone Alpine foothills of Chablais in Haute-Savoie.
+The Gorges du Pont du Diable is located on the River Dranse.
+It offers a great example of erosion in the limestone Alpine foothills of Chablais in Haute-Savoie.

-The river originally flowed down a deep valley until it hit a limestone barrier, the "Rochers de la Garde", wich date back to the Cretaceous and the Jurassic periods.
+The river originally flowed down a deep valley until it hit a limestone barrier, the "Rochers de la Garde", which dates back to the Cretaceous and the Jurassic periods.
 Over time this natural barrier has been eroded by the fast-flowing river, becoming a gorge.

 Access for the public was provided in 1893 and the site was given listed status in 1908.
-Since 2012 the Gorge du Pont du Diable has been considered an iconic site of the Geopark Chablais.
+Since 2012 the Gorge du Pont du Diable has been considered an iconic site of the Chablais UNESCO Global Geopak.

 In summer, visitors come here for refreshing walks and to glimpse the natural forces at work.